MicrosoftDocs/bing-docs/bing-docs/bing-image-search/how-to/search-response.md

 Regardless, at some level, you should give the user the option of visiting the webpage where Bing found the image.

 ## Getting insights about an image

 Each image includes an insights token (see the `imageInsightsToken` field) that you can use to get information about the image, such as a collection of related images, web pages that include the image, or a list of merchants where you can buy the product shown in the image.
 For information about how to get insights, see [Visual Search API](../../bing-visual-search/overview.md).

 ## Adding badges to the image

 Each image includes an `insightsMetadata` field, which contains a count of the number of websites where you can shop or perform other actions related to the image.
 For example, if the image shows an apple pie, the metadata includes a count of the number of websites where you can buy an apple pie.
 To indicate the number of offers in your UX, include badging such as a shopping cart icon that contains the count.
-When the user clicks on the icon, use the token in `imageInisghtsToken` to get the list of websites from [Visual Search API](../../bing-visual-search/overview.md).
+When the user clicks on the icon, use the token in `imageInsightsToken` to get the list of websites from [Visual Search API](../../bing-visual-search/overview.md).

 The following list identifies the types of metadata counts that an image may include.